EL-BID/pavimentados/README.md

 pip install pavimentados
 ```

-The next step is download the model artifact and decompress it to any folder.
-For instance `models` folder.
+The next step is to download the model artifact and decompress it to any folder.
+For instance the `models` folder.

 ## Quick Start